Asia frets over oil as U.S. eyes new Iran sanctions

 Japan is in talks with U.S. diplomats about a possible waiver to U.S. legislation that would make it more difficult to pay Iran.
 South Korea would also seek an exemption if the bill is signed into law, which U.S. Congress expects to send to President Barack Obama as early as this week.

-EU leaders called on Friday for more sanctions against Iran by the end of January, in an effort to increase pressure on Tehran over its disputed nuclear program.
+EU leaders called on Friday for more sanctions against Iran by the end of January, in an effort to increase pressure on Tehran over its disputed nuclear programme.

-The United States has assured all Asian buyers, including China, that it would work with them to ensure the global oil market remained well supplied, as Washington seeks to derail Tehran's nuclear program.
+The United States has assured all Asian buyers, including China, that it would work with them to ensure the global oil market remained well supplied, as Washington seeks to derail Tehran's nuclear programme.

 CHINA

 It is unclear how the U.S. hopes China would cooperate if Washington imposes another round of unilateral sanctions.
-Beijing has previously criticized measures imposed outside United Nations' sanctions.
+Beijing has previously criticised measures imposed outside United Nations' sanctions.

-China is Iran's biggest oil buyer, taking over half a million barrels per day, and its top refiner, state-run Sinopec Corp.
-(0386.HK), is trying to take advantage of Tehran's growing isolation to obtain more attractive oil contract terms.
+China is Iran's biggest oil buyer, taking over half a million barrels per day, and its top refiner, state-run Sinopec Corp., is trying to take advantage of Tehran's growing isolation to obtain more attractive oil contract terms.

 Beijing is Iran's biggest trade partner but there is no sign Tehran is using oil to keep China sweet.